Rafaelnoll/React-music/README.md

 ## You may also like...

 - [Free Play](https://github.com/Rafaelnoll/FreePlay) - A website to find free games to play
-- [Waiter App API](https://github.com/Rafaelnoll/waiter-app-api) - A api to use with other project called Waiter App to be used be Waiter to send a order to the cookers
+- [Waiter App API](https://github.com/Rafaelnoll/waiter-app-api) - An API to use with another project called Waiter App to be used by waiters to send an order to cooks

 ## License